Poetry Santa Cruz Poetry Santa Cruz Muse

 PM

-Bookshop Santa Cruz, 1520 Pacific Avenue, Santa Cruz.
+Bookshop Santa Cruz, 1520 Pacific Ave., Santa Cruz. [ map ]

-Poet/Speak Open Reading with featured reader Anna Citrino.
+Poet/Speak Open Reading

-Poetry Santa Cruz events are supported, in part, by a grant from the Cultural Council of Santa Cruz County.
-Some readings are supported by Poets & Writers, Inc. through a grant it has received from the James Irvine Foundation.
 Poetry Santa Cruz is also grateful for the support of its members and donors, In Celebration of the Muse, and those who donated in memory of Maude Meehan, Kathleen Flowers and Hermie Medley.
 The William James Association acted as our fiscal sponsor for our first four years.
-Our readings are sponsored by Bookshop Santa Cruz, Capitola Book Café, Watsonville Public Library, Santa Cruz Public Library, Cabrillo College, UCSC Division of Humanities and Creative Writing Program, Scotts Valley Arts Commission, KUSP, Casablanca Inn and the National Writers Union Chapter 7.
+Events are sponsored by Bookshop Santa Cruz, Capitola Book Café, Santa Cruz Public Library, Cabrillo College English Dept., UCSC Division of Humanities and Creative Writing Program, Darling House, Santa Cruz Museum of Art and History, and KUSP.
 Membership premiums have been donated by Graywolf Press, the University of Pittsburgh Press, Robert Sward, Coffee House Press, Copper Canyon Press, and Farrar, Straus and Giroux.
 A voluntary donation of $3 may be requested at venues where collection of donations is permitted.

 PSC News

-Santa Cruz County Poet Laureate News
+Robert Sward is the 2016–2018 Santa Cruz County Poet Laureate

 Poetry On The Radio